diced/diced/README.md

 ### Hi 👋
-I create web apps, discord bots, random things that have no use.
+I create web apps, discord bots, and random things that have no use.

 #### Things I use